-SLAVE REVOLT Outnumbered by their cargo of slaves, the crew of a slave ship lived in constant fear of a revolt.
-Any rebellions were savagely repressed, but there was little chance of escaping from a slave ship.
-The odds for runaway slaves were greater if they managed to escape from a
+Outnumbered by their cargo of slaves, the crew

+members of a slave ship lived in constant fear of revolt.
+Rebellions were savagely repressed, although there was little chance of escaping from a slave ship.
+The odds for runaway slaves were greater if they managed to escape from a plantation.